Prevention and Treatment of Disease

 Human Biology (Year 12)

-What are the four traditional types of vaccines?
+What are the main principles of herd immunity?

 You have pages remaining today.